310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 ## Translation Notes

+[^1]: Yuruchara, <em>yuru</em> meaning “loose,” “soft,” “laid-back,” + the word “character”. <em>Yuruchara</em> are mascot characters, their defining features are that they have very peculiar designs, ranging from bizarre-cute to adorkable, as well as being used all across Japan for PR purposes, in companies, prefectures, etc… For more information please see <a href="https://en.wikipedia.org/wiki/yuruchara" target="_blank">this</a>.
-[^1]: Referring to <a href="https://ensemble-stars.fandom.com/wiki/Music_Festa" target="_blank">Music Festa</a>.
-Midori, Rei, Izumi and Yuzuru were in the same team together as “Rei-chan Team”.
+[^2]: Referring to <a href="https://ensemble-stars.fandom.com/wiki/Music_Festa" target="_blank">Music Festa</a>.
+Midori, Rei, Izumi and Yuzuru performed in the same team together as “Rei-chan Team”.
+[^3]: 春一番
+[^4]: Referring to <a href="https://ensemble-stars.fandom.com/wiki/Pirate_Festival" target="_blank">Pirate Festival</a> from Rei's Yumenosaki days as a 3rd year.